 Turns out there are a lot of indoor plants that might look nice in a pot but are dangerous for your Bull Terrier.
 It is very important to be aware of the houseplants that are harmful to them.
 The following list contains 5 common plants and flowers toxic to your Bull Terrier:

-- Tulips: Tulips contain glycosides which can be extremely toxic to Bull Terriers.
+Tulips: Tulips contain glycosides which can be extremely toxic to Bull Terriers.
 They can irritate dogs' mouths and GI tract.
 Bull Terrier parents should skip these spring-blooming flowers in their home, both indoors and outdoors.
 The highest amount of toxins are found in the bulb of the plant.
-Poisoning symptoms from ingestion of tulip occur within just a few hours.
+Poisoning symptoms from the ingestion of tulips occur within just a few hours.

 If your Bull Terrier has ingested something poisonous, they’re likely to be lethargic, stop eating, be sick and have diarrhea.
 They might even have a seizure.

 It's best to place all houseplants, whether they are considered toxic or not, out of reach of your Bull Terrier.
 Even if a houseplant is pet-friendly, insecticides used to keep it pest-free may still be toxic for Bull Terriers.

 The best way to keep your Bull Terrier safe and healthy is by having pet-safe houseplants for your home and yard.
 It is important to understand that as a Bull Terrier parent, you are responsible for the safety and well-being of your furry companion.
 Do your research before bringing any new plants into your home.
 Understand potential risks to your Bull Terrier and prevent toxic exposures.